Jonathan-Chia/mmm-research/final_paper.md

 ## Parameter Recovery

-The informed prior model recovered the adstock parameter better.
+The informed prior model recovered the adstock and saturation parameters better.

+The below charts show the posterior distribution of the parameters, with the dotted vertical lines displaying the actual true value.
+The black boxplot inside the area chart represents the credible intervals.
+The uninformed model's posteriors were both a bit too low, while the informed model was just right.

 | Uninformed - Display | Informed - Display |
 |:--------:|:--------:|